 Make no mistakes folks, these are serious vulnerabilities that impact nearly every computer and device with a modern computing processor; and there is a particular concern for virtualized or cloud based systems because of their ability to bypass memory isolation controls.
 In the coming weeks, many security leaders will be asked to make decisions about when or whether to patch the vulnerabilities on company assets.
 When we consider that the patches are degrading performance of certain software functions anywhere between 5 to 25% causing unwanted reboots, and the vulnerability is present in billions of devices, it seems likely that we will be living with components that are vulnerable to Spectre and Meltdown for quite some time.

-Several of the articles and blog posts that I have been reading touch on the reasons that these vulnerabilities were overlooked for such a long period of time.
-But what I find missing from these discussions is a really honest conversation about why we keep having major hardware/software vulnerabilities like these pop up every few years.
+Several of the articles and blog posts touch on the reasons that these vulnerabilities were overlooked for such a long period of time.
+But what’s missing from these discussions is a really honest conversation about why we keep having major hardware/software vulnerabilities like these pop up every few years.
 If we are being honest with ourselves, we should acknowledge that as consumers, we are often complicit in creating these vulnerabilities.
 Too often, we fail to recognize the true cost of rapid product development in the value chain; we don’t ask the right questions during product design and procurement, we don’t recognize the hidden costs of remediation, and we often make value judgements that emphasize lowest cost over security.

 - Understand the nature of their exposure to supply chain and third-party cyber security incidents and,